sprout90/starter-joey-thinkful/README.md

 My focus as a student was to convert an existing page into a layout that has a mobile-first css implementation.

 ## Where Can I See It?
-To view the page, please click this [Coffee](https://sprout90.github.io/starter-joey-thinkful/) link.
+To view the page, please click this [Joey Thinkful](https://sprout90.github.io/starter-joey-thinkful/) link.